 So having got nowhere with the flat roofed house, we turned our thoughts to a shallow pitched hipped roof design, which bizarrely gained the approval of the local planning authority despite being bulkier and taller than our earlier plans.

 Our design will see the entire roof of the bungalow removed and another storey added, with a two storey extension being built to the rear.
-The design will incorporates a series of different shallow hipped roofs at both the ground floor and first floor levels, wrap around glazing and rendered and timber clad elevations.
+The design will incorporate a series of different shallow hipped roofs at both the ground floor and first floor levels, wrap around glazing and rendered and timber clad elevations.
 The design follows the stepped approach used for the earlier flat roof design but has been fully reworked to make it fit the hipped roof design.

 Inside the house will have four bedrooms, bathroom and ensuite on the first floor, whilst the ground floor will be reconfigured to include a large open plan kitchen / family room (55m2 ) with wrap around glazing on three elevations, study and living rooms.